Super-natural/superTween/README.md

 		});

 # A note on eases
-The library includes most of Robert penners easing equations, and part of the library's small size comes from being able to only include eases that are used in the project (though this is a manual process).
+The library includes most of Robert Penner's easing equations, and part of the library's small size comes from being able to only include eases that are used in the project (though this is a manual process).

 - "yes" = immediately available on download
 - "maybe" = available, but needs to be manually enabled